olbrichattila/godbmigrator_cmd/README.md

 Follow this structure:
 [id]-migrate-[custom-content].sql

-The files will be processed in ascending order, therefore it is important to add an ID or date/time before:
+The files are processed in ascending order, so it's important to prefix them with an ID or timestamp.
-Alternatively use ```migrator add <optional suffix>``` which creates the proper format for you:
+Alternatively, you can use the following command to generate a properly formatted migration file: ```migrator add <optional suffix>```

 For example:
 ```
 2024-05-27_19_49_38-migrate.sql